dmajda/advent-of-code-2025/README.md

 The code is organized as a [Cargo workspace][cargo-workspaces] with a separate package for each day (`day-1`, `day-2`, etc.).
 Every package contains a binary that reads puzzle input from the standard input and writes answers to both parts of the puzzle to the standard output.
-Puzzle inputs are [not included with the code][aoc-faq-copying].

 To run the binaries, use `cargo run`: